Aryansharma28/eurotechxhkte/HONESTY.md

 - **Live biomarker charts** — The 7 acoustic scores are computed and saved to Supabase on every real call; the dashboard charts will show live trends automatically once 14+ real calls have been made per elder.
 - **No push/SMS alerts** — Flags surface in the dashboard UI; production would add Slack/SMS to close the safety notification gap.
 - **No PDPO audit logging** — Required for Hong Kong data privacy compliance in a real clinical pilot; out of scope for the hackathon.
 - **Next step: alert notifications** — Webhook or SMS to social worker on new `risk`-tier flag is the highest-value safety improvement.
+To make sure we are privacy compliant, we ask the involved patient for consent for their data.
+Even if we do not have access to their data, our product can still handle the monitoring.
+If we are allowed access, we can personalize their experience.
+- Healthcare metrics don't update yet